NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 The client may issue commands to the sensor:

-"{Virtue-protocol-verion: 0.1, request: [nonce, command, sensor] }\n" where _command_ is one of:
+"{Virtue-protocol-verion: 0.1, request: [nonce, command, sensor] }\n"

+_sensor_ may be either the sensor's `uuid` or the sensor's `name`.
+Either usage will work, but only the `uuid` is guaranteed to uniquely target a sensor instance when there are multiple copies of a sensor running at once.

+_command_ is one of:

 * off: turn sensor sensing off
 * on: turn sensor sensing on
 * increase: increase sensor sensing level
 * decrease: decrease sensor sensing level
+* low: set sensing level to _low_
+* default: set sensing level to _default_
+* high: set sensing level to _high_
+* adversarial: set sensing level to _adversarial_
-* reset: reset sensor to default state
+* reset: reset sensor to _default_ state
 * records: retrieve sensor records

 The server will respond with: